madanyc/workfront-learn.en/help/administration-and-setup/layout-templates/customize-object-areas-with-a-layout-template.md

 ---
 title: Customize object ares with a layout template
-description: Learn how to use a layout template to add, remove, and rearrange items in the left panel menu in [!DNL  ].
+description: Learn how to use a layout template to add, remove, and rearrange items in the left panel menu in [!DNL  Workfront].
 feature: System Setup and Administration
 activity: deploy
 team: Technical Marketing